S

 Who Should Use beehiiv

 beehiiv is built for one specific persona, and for that persona, it is the best tool available: the newsletter creator who wants to build an audience and monetise it.
-If your primary activity is writing a regular newsletter and your primary goal is generating revenue from that newsletter, beehiiv's combination of ad network, Boosts, paid subscriptions (0% take rate), and referral program is unmatched.
+If your primary activity is writing a regular newsletter and your primary goal is generating revenue from that newsletter, beehiiv's combination of ad network, Boosts, paid subscriptions (0% take rate), and referral program is exceptional.

 Media companies and content publishers who treat their newsletter as a publication rather than a marketing channel are the strongest fit. beehiiv's SEO-optimised website builder automatically turns newsletters into indexed blog posts, creating a content archive that drives organic traffic.